 Now here comes the fun part: put those two lists side by side and compare them!
 Which one is longer?
 If your ideal future list is longer, great!
 That means there’s still plenty of room for improvement in your life; but if it isn’t much longer than your “worst case scenario” list (or even shorter), then maybe it’s time to start making some changes.

-Meditation and Practice Stoicism are one in the same.
+Meditation and the Practice of Stoicism are one and the same.

 Stoicism is the practice of meditation and mindfulness.
-Although it may seem counterintuitive, practice stoicism will help improve your mental health and well-being.
+Although it may seem counterintuitive, practicing stoicism will help improve your mental health and well-being.